 So the pharmacy can reach you to confirm your order before shipping, please make sure to let the pharmacy know the best ways to contact you.
+Please contact the health plan to provide your communication preferences.

 Section 2.4 How can you get a long-term supply of drugs?